Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Model and methods

 where $\Delta\eta_d^{i,j}=(z^{i,j}+h^{i,j})-(z_d^{i,j}+h_d^{i,j})$ is the water surface elevation difference [m], $z^{i,j}$ is the bed elevation at cell $(i,j)$ [m], $z_d^{i,j}$ is the bed elevation of the neighboring cell in direction $d$ [m], $h_d^{i,j}$ is the neighboring water depth in direction $d$ [m], $n^{i,j}$ is Manning roughness coefficient [s m$^{-1/3}$]~\cite{chowv}, $\Delta s_d$ is the directional distance [m], and $\ell_d$ is the interface width [m] ($\Delta y$ for left/right and $\Delta x$ for up/down).
 The weights satisfy $w_d^{i,j}\in[0,1]$ and $\sum_{d\in\mc{D}_{\mr{dir}}}w_d^{i,j}=1$, allowing the distribution of flow to multiple downslope neighbors based on the weights~\cite{Guidolin2016}.

 Following HydroPol2D's original implementation~\cite{Gomes2023}, the nonlinear Manning relation is evaluated at each time step for the steepest water surface direction and then redistributed to the remaining admissible directions using cellular automata weights based on available neighbor void volumes~\cite{Guidolin2016}.
 In this hydrodynamic model, the diffusive wave assumption is adopted and the friction slope is approximated by the water surface (energy grade) slope~\cite{vieira1983conditions,Cozzolino2019}.
 While local inertia approximations can be more accurate in some flood simulation settings, their applicability is restricted by limiting conditions in certain flooding regimes and topographic settings~\cite{Cozzolino2019}.
-Accordingly, directional discharges are computed from local water surface gradients and Manning resistance, while the local and convective acceleration terms of the full shallow water momentum equation are neglected.
+Accordingly, directional discharges are computed from local water surface gradients and Manning resistance, while the local and convective acceleration terms of the full shallow water momentum equation are neglected. \comment{Note that the diffusive wave approximation is consistent with subcritical regimes ($\mr{Fr}=u/\sqrt{gh}<1$) under mild to moderate slopes and slowly varying overland flow, where local and convective acceleration terms in the shallow water momentum equation are small relative to the gravity and friction terms~\cite{vieira1983conditions,Cozzolino2019}.
+These conditions are consistent with the topographic and runoff regimes of the ephemeral channels of Walnut Gulch considered in Section~\ref{subsec:results_solver}; the close agreement between the DAE outlet hydrograph and the HydroPol2D local inertia baseline in the case studies provides empirical evidence that inertial terms are small in these settings.}